Frequently asked questions (FAQ)

 For instance, if you want to see what versions of the name Ablett are stored within the database, just press the A within the surname list option and all the surnames within the resource starting with A will be displayed.

 This feature is particularly useful to look for names that sound very similar but are spelt differently.
 For instance, the names Nichol and Nickle occur on graves close to each other in the churchyard at Cappagh, County Tyrone, Ireland.
 It is very likely that these two families are related and the different versions of the names are just the result of the different stone masons version of spelling the name.
+If you used the surname Nic, you would get many more entries but they would include both Nichol and Nickle.

 Another good example of how useful the GPR name list are is with the surname QUARTERMAN.
 This name is interesting because there are relatively few entries for it and yet there are lots of variations listed with the GPR A-Z name system: